• Share this on:

 European Green Deal requires sustainable trade

 The European Green Deal is a set of new EU sustainability policies to make Europe the first climate-neutral continent by 2050.
-It will impact how resources are used and greenhouse gas emissions are cut in the coming years.
+It will impact how resources are used and how greenhouse gas emissions are cut in the coming years.

 The Farm to Fork Strategy is key to the European Green Deal.
 It aims to make food systems more equitable, healthy and ecologically friendly.
 It will ensure sustainable food production and address issues such as packaging and food waste.
 The new approach will prioritise crops with a low environmental impact.
 This will benefit pulses, which are known to fix nitrogen in the soil.

-EU trade agreements already contain requirements for the sustainable development of economic, environmental and social elements of trade with the dry bean-supplying countries of Canada, Ukraine and Mexico.
-More countries are expected to follow.
+EU trade agreements already contain requirements for the sustainable development of economic, environmental and social elements of trade with the dry bean-supplying countries of CanadaUkraine and Mexico.
+The EU recently added New Zealand and Chile to this list.
+Both new agreements contain legally binding trade and sustainable development chapters.
+This allows the EU to suspend benefits if a partner breaks important labour or climate promises.
 Canned food suppliers should be ready to meet higher standards and lead with technological advancements.

 Tips: